-Church of our Saviour, Copenhagen
+Church of our Savior, Copenhagen

-Easy Access to Copenhagen’s Attractions
+Easy access to Copenhagen’s attractions

-is ideally located to explore the city.
-Located just 15 minutes from the city centre, it is easy to visit the many great sights on offer, including the Church of our Saviour.
+The Park Inn by Radisson Copenhagen Airport is ideally located to explore the city.
+Less than 15 minutes from the city center, it is easy to visit many great sights, including Our Savior’s Church.